Barbara McClintock: Legacy

 A 103,835 square-foot residence hall at Cornell University was named for McClintock in 2022.

 Some of McClintock's personality and scientific achievements were referred to in Jeffrey Eugenides's 2011 novel The Marriage Plot, which tells the story of a yeast geneticist named Leonard who has bipolar disorder.
 He works at a laboratory loosely based on Cold Spring Harbor.
 The character reminiscent of McClintock is a reclusive geneticist at the fictional laboratory, who makes the same discoveries as her factual counterpart.

 Judith Pratt wrote a play about McClintock, called MAIZE, which was read at Artemesia Theatre in Chicago in 2015, and was produced in Ithaca NY, the home of Cornell University, in February–March 2018.

-McClintock’s life continue to inspire novels and essays that reinterpret her life through imaginative storytelling, reflecting her enduring influence on both science and culture., including Rachel Pastan’s novel In the Field (2021), which the author describes as an imaginative re-creation of the scientist’s solitude, dedication, and unconventional career.
+McClintock’s life continue to inspire novels and essays that reinterpret her life through imaginative storytelling, reflecting her enduring influence on both science and culture.
+That includes Rachel Pastan’s novel, In the Field (2021), which the author describes as an imaginative re-creation of the scientist’s solitude, dedication, and unconventional career.